leftlogic/ffconf/src/terms.md

 ## Contact

-Left Logic (company number 05926047) can be contacted via email: <a href="mailto:events@leftlogic.com">events@leftlogic.com</a> or by post, at: Left Logic, 44 Burstead Close, Brighton, BN1 7HT, United Kingdom.
+Left Logic (company number 05926047) can be contacted via email: <a href="mailto:events@leftlogic.com">events@leftlogic.com</a> or by post, at: Left Logic, The Old Casino 28 Fourth Avenue Hove East Sussex BN3 2PJ